-Employee's Statement of Facts (pdf): Delaware requires every employee alleging a work injury to complete all information on the Statement of Facts form for his Employer.
-We recommend that all Employers have their employees prepare this form on the date of accident as a matter of company policy, sign the form and then place a copy in the employee's personnel file in the event litigation arises.
-The information on this form can be critical to a successful Employer defense.
+Delaware requires every employee alleging a work injury to complete all information on the Statement of Facts form for his Employer.
+We recommend all Employers have their employees prepare this form on the date of accident as a matter of company policy, sign the form and then place a copy in the employee's personnel file.
+The information on this form can be critical to investigate compensability.
 A variation of this form is used in death cases.
 Our firm also offers a Spanish version for clients with Spanish speaking employees.

-Extension of Time to Decide Claim (pdf): This form allows insurance adjustors, self-insured employers and third party administrators to request and receive an extension of time from the Industrial Accident Board in order to investigate a claim more fully before making a final determination as to whether they will accept or deny the claim.
+Use this form to request and receive an extension of time from the Industrial Accident Board in order to investigate a claim more fully before making a final determination as to whether they will accept or deny the claim.
 If they do ultimately decide to accept the claim, it is imperative that they use the Agreement and Receipt forms below.

-Offer to Accept Claim (pdf): If an insurance adjustor, self-insured employer or third party administrator will offer to accept liability on a claim, they can use this form to notify the employee and Industrial Accident Board of this while making their offer strictly contingent on the employee and a witness signing and returning to them the I.A.B.
-Agreement they prepared (below) to memorialize exactly what they will agree to accept.
-This is only an offer.
+Use this form to notify the employee that you will offer to accept liability on a claim while making your offer strictly contingent on the employee and a witness signing and returning the I.A.B.
+Agreement you prepared to memorialize exactly what you will, and will not, accept.
+Remember: This is only an offer.
 No Agreement?
 No deal.

-Insurance Coverage Status Form (pdf): By law all businesses must submit this form to the Industrial Accident Board and Delaware's Division of Revenue to notify the State: (1) of their insurance coverage; (2) that they are legally self-insured; (3) that they are exempt from the Workmen's Compensation Law (only businesses engaged in farming or those with no employees); or (4) to allow subcontractors in the construction industry to give proper notice as required by 19 Del.
+All businesses must submit this form to the Industrial Accident Board and Division of Revenue to notify the State: (1) of their insurance coverage; (2) that they are legally self-insured; (3) that they are exempt from the Workmen's Compensation Law (only businesses engaged in farming or those with no employees); or (4) to allow subcontractors in the construction industry to give proper notice as required by 19 Del.
 C. § 2311.